ACCESS-NRI/access-hive.org.au/docs/getting_started/index.md

           <li>
             Add your SSH key to the ssh-agent by running:
             <pre><code>ssh-add ~/.ssh/id_gadi</code></pre>
-            You will be asked for the SSH key passphrase, which will be stored inside the ssh-agent:
+            You will be prompted to enter a SSH key passphrase, which will be stored inside the SSH-agent:
             <terminal-window>
               <terminal-line data="input">ssh-add ~/.ssh/id_gadi</terminal-line>
               <terminal-line>Enter passphrase for &lt;$HOME&gt;/.ssh/id_gadi:</terminal-line>